Reasons Why Stormy Daniels Allegedly Quit ‘Celebrity Big Brother UK’ Revealed By ‘Daily Mail’

 Earlier in the week, reports suggested that Stormy Daniels abruptly left the set of Celebrity Big Brother in the United Kingdom, just hours before she was to make her highly publicized appearance on the show.
 While those reports mostly alleged that the former adult film star walked out because her financial demands weren’t being met, newer rumors suggest that there might have been more to it than just a misunderstanding over money.

-In a report published Saturday evening, the Daily Mail wrote about the “extraordinary chain of events” that led to Stormy Daniels quitting Celebrity Big Brother U.K. and reportedly getting pulled from her scheduled appearance on ITV show Loose Women.
+In a report published Saturday evening, the Daily Mail wrote about the “extraordinary chain of events” that led to Stormy Daniels quitting Celebrity Big Brother U.K. and reportedly getting pulled from her scheduled appearance on the ITV show, Loose Women.
 According to the publication, the main issue wasn’t Daniels’ contract, which, per the Inquisitr, was supposed to pay her a record fee of £750,000, or close to $960,000 in U.S. currency.
 Instead, it was allegedly the show’s decision to prepare a White House-like set and a mock-up of President Donald Trump’s planned U.S.-Mexico border wall that was one of the many things that “enraged” Daniels ahead of her appearance.

 “I would rather set myself on f**king fire than do your f**king show,” Daniels reportedly screamed at Celebrity Big Brother executives prior to walking out.

-As summarized by the Daily Mail, Stormy Daniels’ decision to quit Celebrity Big Brother U.K. at the eleventh hour mostly boiled down to her discomfort with the possibility her alleged affair with Trump would be made into the focus of the show’s new season, which started on Thursday.
+As summarized by the Daily Mail, Stormy Daniels’ decision to quit Celebrity Big Brother U.K. at the 11th hour mostly boiled down to her discomfort with the possibility her alleged affair with Trump would be made into the focus of the show’s new season, which started on Thursday.
 While this might have been the producers’ way of trying to win Daniels over, the publication noted that this instead made things “[go] from bad to worse.”

 STATEMENT: Stormy Daniels was booked to appear on the show several months ago and hours before the show was due to go live, informed the production team that she no longer wished to enter the house as previously agreed. #CBB pic.twitter.com/qb35iAnXY0